-Have you ever thought about your fertility and until when you will be considered fertile?
-At what point should I explore a fertility test?
-Or until when do I not have to worry?
+Have you ever thought about your fertility and at what age you’ll stop being considered fertile?
+At what point should you explore a fertility test?

 Great news, gang!
 Our geriatric age has just gone up.
-Yup, women, has long been thought of by medicine (read: men) to be ancient at the frankly ridiculous age of 35.
-Now medicine (read:men) has recently decided that’s not the case!
+Yup, women, have long been thought of by medicine to be ancient at the frankly ridiculous age of 35.
+Now medicine has recently decided that’s not the case!
 Hurrah!
 The bad news is, they’ve only moved it to 37.
-But congrats to all you 35 and 36-year-olds out there – you’re officially still young!
+But congrats to all you 35 and 36-year-olds out there — you’re officially still young!

 What is a geriatric pregnancy?